MicrosoftDocs/azure-docs/articles/security/benchmarks/front-door-security-baseline.md

 >[!NOTE]
 > To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_workitems/edit/40120.).

-**Guidance**: Not applicable; Azure front door does not interact with compute hosts, containers and/or storage which require anti-malware protection.
+**Guidance**: Not applicable; Azure Front Door does not interact with compute hosts, containers and/or storage which require anti-malware protection.

 **Azure Security Center monitoring**: Not applicable